 The Oakland Arts Review is staffed by undergraduate and graduate students of Oakland University, and one faculty adviser from the Department of English.

-Students interested in participating in the journal may register for ENG 300 (45669), a Special Topics class in Editing and Publishing taught in Fall 2017 by Prof. Jeffrey Chapman.
+Students interested in participating in the journal may register for CW 3800, a Special Topics class in Editing and Publishing taught in Fall 2018 by Dr. Alison Powell.
 More information can be found by reviewing the OU Schedule of Classes.
-The class meets TR from 10 – 12 p.m.
+The class meets MWF from 1:20-2:30 p.m.